When doing your History Day project, make sure that you cover 3 important areas:

 - Does the entry demonstrate the use of available primary sources?

-Although historical quality is most important, entries must be presented in an effective manner.
+Although historical quality is most important, an entry must be presented in an effective manner.
 This section is worth 20% of the total evaluation.
 Keep in mind the following questions:

-- Is the entry original, creative, well organized, and imaginative in subject and presentation?
+- Is the entry original, creative and imaginative in subject and presentation?

 - Is the written material clear, grammatically correct, and correctly spelled?